SamG101-Developer/SPP-Primer/Writerside/topics/11-1-Asynchronous-Functions.md

 ## The `Fut[T]` type

 The future type `Fut[T]` has a `.await()` method on it, so that if required, the future can be blocked until its internal value has been resolved.
+In reality, this will probably never be used, because the function can just be called synchronously to wait for the value.

 ## Memory safety